-The shamrock is a symbol we often associate with St. Patrick's Day and many mistake it as the symbol of Ireland but it's really connected to St. Patrick, who used the clover to explain the concept of the Trinity to non-believers.
+The shamrock is a symbol we often associate with St. Patrick's Day and many mistake it as the symbol of Ireland, but it's really connected to St. Patrick himself, who used the clover to explain the concept of the Trinity to non-believers.

 Though you might get a pinch if you're not wearing the country's signature green, the color used to represent the famous saint is actually blue.
 Several pieces of art depicting the saint show Patrick sporting blue vestments.
 King Henry VIII once used a blue flag with an Irish harp to represent Ireland and even now, blue can be found on country flags, coats-of-arms and sports jerseys.

 There are quite a few legends surrounding the popular saint, including one that claimed Patrick was able to drive all the snakes out of Ireland.
 Though it's true that the reptiles don't inhabit the island, this is probably due to the cool climate, not St. Patrick.
 Scholars believe the term "snakes" in ancient texts may refer to pagan ritual beliefs and practices, not the animals themselves.